sintel-dev/pyteller/README.md

 ## 2. Fit the pipeline
-Once we have the data, create an instance of the `Pyteller` class, where the input arguments are the forecast settings and the column specifications of the data.
+Once we have the data, create an instance of the `Pyteller` class, where the input arguments are the forecast settings and the column headers of the data.
-In this example we use the `lstm` pipeline and set the training epochs as 5.
+In this example we use the `lstm` pipeline and set the training epochs to 20.

 ```python3
 from pyteller.core import Pyteller